btihen/East_Oriented_Code/README.md

 When Strict East isn't practical

 Helpful for daily coding - when East Oriented not practical
-- **Tell, don't ask** - be private (single responsibility)
+- **Tell, don't ask** - Could I return self?, What else canI make private?
 - **Exceptions common** - pass a data for output & formatting - using view-models, value-objects, struct or minimally a hash

-In any-case I enjoy the practice of getting as close as possible to East Oriented (along with Sandi Metz's Code Complexity Rules & Behavior Injection)
+I like to explore the practice of getting as close as possible to East Oriented (along with Sandi Metz's Code Complexity Rules & Behavior Injection)

 ## __CODE__